bebaek/briefer/README.md

 In the cloned directory, run the CLI installation script.
 This installs this package with pip3, creates a configuration file, and registers to the users crontab.
 (Run `crontab -e` to further modify your crontab.)
 This can also be used to upgrade/reinstall the package.
+Cancel configuring steps by pressing ctrl-C if a package upgrade is all that is needed.

     bash install.sh